Applications of radio: Broadcasting

 Broadcasting is the one-way transmission of information from a transmitter to receivers belonging to a public audience.
 Since the radio waves become weaker with distance, a broadcasting station can only be received within a limited distance of its transmitter.
 Systems that broadcast from satellites can generally be received over an entire country or continent.
 Older terrestrial radio and television are paid for by commercial advertising or governments.
 In subscription systems like satellite television and satellite radio the customer pays a monthly fee.
-In these systems, the radio signal is encrypted and can only be decrypted by the receiver, which is controlled by the company and can be deactivated if there is no current subscription plan.
+In these systems, the radio signal is encrypted and can only be decrypted by the receiver, which is controlled by the company and can be deactivated if the customer does not pay.

 Broadcasting uses several parts of the radio spectrum, depending on the type of signals transmitted and the desired target audience.
-Longwave and medium wave signals can give reliable coverage of areas several hundred kilometers across, but have the more limited information-carrying capacity and so work best with audio signals (speech and music), and the sound quality can be degraded by radio noise from natural and artificial sources.
+Longwave and medium wave signals can give reliable coverage of areas several hundred kilometers across, but have a more limited information-carrying capacity and so work best with audio signals (speech and music), and the sound quality can be degraded by radio noise from natural and artificial sources.
 The shortwave bands have a greater potential range but are more subject to interference by distant stations and varying atmospheric conditions that affect reception.

 In the very high frequency band, greater than 30 megahertz, the Earth's atmosphere has less of an effect on the range of signals, and line-of-sight propagation becomes the principal mode.
 These higher frequencies permit the great bandwidth required for television broadcasting.
 Since natural and artificial noise sources are less present at these frequencies, high-quality audio transmission is possible, using frequency modulation.